software-students-fall2024/5-final-five/README.md

 docker-compose up
 ```

-Once that is completed, you can access the site [HERE](http://0.0.0.0:8080)
+Once that is completed, you can access the site [HERE](http://localhost:5002/)

-The live link to the site is [HERE](https://resume-builder-wwcqm.ondigitalocean.app/)

 ## Team Members